thomasyow/thomasyow/README.md

-- 👋 @thomasyow, nterested in ML applications.
+- 👋 @thomasyow, interested in ML applications.

 <!---
 thomasyow/thomasyow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.